|

 Unfortunately, large-focal-length lenses tend to be very,

 very expensive.
-Canon’s 500mm and 600mm lenses run about US $5000
+Canon’s and Nikon’s 500mm and 600mm f/4 lenses run between US $6000

-that.
-Even Sigma’s “third party” 800mm f/5.6 lens runs about $6000 or
+and $9000 new.
+Even Sigma’s “third party” 800mm f/5.6 lens runs about $7000

-$7000 (new).
+(new).
 There are, however, several options available to the

 budget-minded birder.
 First, there’s the possibility of using a